Virginia Values Act

 SB 868 also codifies the prohibitions on discrimination in employment for state and local government employees.

-How does the amended VA HRA define gender identity and sexual orientation?
+How does the amended Virginia anti-discrimination law define gender identity and sexual orientation?

 The enacted SB 868 defines gender identity as “the gender-related identity, appearance, or other gender-related characteristics of an individual, with or without regard to the individual’s designated sex at birth.”

 It defines sexual orientation as “a person’s actual or perceived heterosexuality, bisexuality, or homosexuality.”

 What damages or remedies are available for victims of discrimination in Virginia?